vitreo12/KronosExternal/README.md

     ```
     Import [vitreo12/KronosExternal 0.1]
-    Use Buffer

     Main() {
-        ; Different ways to declare a Buffer. b2 limits the size to 48000 samples.
+        ; Different ways to declare a Buffer. b2 limits the maximum size to 48000 samples.
-        ; If not specified, the default is 480000 (10 seconds of mono at 48khz).
+        ; If not specified, the default is 48000 * 30 (30 seconds of mono at 48khz).
+        ; Note that a higher value does not impact performance or binary size, but just compilation times.
         b1 = Buffer:New("b1")
-        b2 = Buffer("b2" #48000)
+        b2 = Buffer:New("b2" #48000)

         ... your code ...
     }